BlertaVes/word_embedding_WS19/README.md

 #### Use

-To use the jupyter notebooks the directories have to be changed.
+To use the jupyter notebooks the directories have to be changed to local ones.